waggle-sensor/summer2020/akhil/akhildailyblog.md

 #### Meeting, Out of Work
 - 10am-10:45am Weekly Cohort Standup
 - 11:30am - 1pm Scrum meeting
+- 3pm - 3:45pm Meeting with Jake

 #### Work done
+I worked through yesterdays error and successfully created a docker group where user cc doesn't need sudo to run docker commands.
+I then started to add a section to the markdown on Chameleon-Sage-Image-Builder that will help Sage users replicate my process.
+I will also start to research Kubernates.
 #### Issues/Errors
+- I need access to make commits to the Chameleon-Sage-Image-Builder repo

+### Tuesday June 30th, 2020